karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 ---

-Previously I have tested [SurfShark VPN speed performance with regards its servers in Sydney](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/).
+Previously I have tested [SurfShark VPN speed performance with regard to its servers in Sydney](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/).
 In this test, I am going to find out how fast the [VyprVPN](https://vyprvpn.com/) Sydney servers are.
 If you are:

 * considering to purchase VyprVPN or comparing it with other VPNs, or
 * Sydney is your primary VPN destination,